New theoretical Fe II templates for bright quasars: Method

 We use the latest version C23.00 of the photoionization code \cloudy\ \citep{cloudy23}. \cloudy \ code has four different Fe II atomic data sets reported by \cite{verner1999}, \cite{bautista2015}, \cite{tayal2018} and \cite{smyth2019}.
 A comparison of these four data sets is presented in \cite{sarkar2021}.
 For our model calculations, we use the Fe II data set of \cite{smyth2019} which is the default Fe+ dataset in \cloudy \ C23.00.
 The \cite{smyth2019} Fe II data set includes 716 levels extended up to 26.4 eV generating 255974 emission lines.

 We computed several grids of photoionization models that span five decades in the hydrogen gas density, 9 $\leq \log n_{\rm H}\, (\rm cm^{-3}) \leq$ 14, and the incident hydrogen-ionizing photon flux, 17 $\leq \log \Phi_{\rm H}\,(\rm cm^{-2} s^{-1}) \leq$ 22, with a step size of 0.25 dex.
 We adopted a fixed hydrogen column density of 10$^{24}$ cm$^{-2}$ and set the abundance to the default solar abundance, as in \citet{sarkar2021}.
-For the description of the spectral shape of the incident radiation, we used the standard \agnsed\ available in the \cloudy \ database, which is similar to the continuum of \cite{mathews1987}.
+We use the assumption of a constant total hydrogen gas density of the clouds for our photoionization computations.

+The shape of the incident continuum SED plays a crucial role in predicting the Fe II spectra in AGN \citep[e.g.][]{sarkar2021}.
+The equivalent widths (EWs) of the Fe II UV and optical multiplets, as well as their ratios, are strongly affected by the shape of the incident SED (see Figure 11 of \cite{sarkar2021}.
+Since we plan to compare our model-predicted Fe II spectra with the observational data of quasar RM 102, which has an Eddington ratio $\lambda_{Edd}\sim$0.33 (see Section \ref{sec:obs_data}), we adopted the intermediate SED of \citet{Jin2012} which is suitable for sources with $\lambda_{Edd}\sim0.28$ for our \cloudy \ simulations.

-We generated such models with different values of microturbulence velocity (V$_{turb}$).
-We used six values of microturbulence velocity: 0, 10, 20, 30, 50, and 100 km/s.
-Such range for the microturbulence velocity was inspired by previous works \citep{baldwin2004, bruhweiler2008, panda2018}.
-For a certain set of values of $\log \Phi_{\rm H}$ and $\log n_{\rm H}$, we did not get any Fe II emission.
-We listed these values in Table \ref{tab:par_list}.
+We generated such models with different values of microturbulence velocity.
+We used four values of microturbulence velocity: 0, 20, 50, and 100 km/s.
+Such a range for the microturbulence velocity was inspired by previous works \citep{baldwin2004, bruhweiler2008, panda2018, panda2021}.
+We also examine the effect of metallicity on the Fe II emission by varying metallicity as 2, 5, and 10 times the solar metallicity.

-Having the set of computed spectra, we constructed several ratios of Fe II emission by integrating the spectra over the selected wavelength ranges.
-Such ratios are frequently studied in the observed spectra, and we aim to analyze the trends in these ratios as functions of the density and the ionizing flux.

-We also examine the effect of metallicity on these ratios by varying metallicity as 2, 5, 7, 10 and 20 times the solar metallicity.